Tineco A11 Review

-After reviewing both the A10 and the Pure One S12, I’ll be having a close look at Tineco’s mid-priced option, the A11.
+After reviewing the A10 and the Pure One S12, I’ll closely examine Tineco’s mid-priced option, the A11.

-This model is at the same price range as the Dyson V8, and I’ve tested this vacuum extensively to see how it does on various types of messes, its usability, noise level, ergonomics, and much more.
+This model is in the same price range as the Dyson V8, and I’ve tested this vacuum extensively to see how it works on various types of messes, including its usability, noise level, ergonomics, and much more.

 Pros

-• Has more tools than the Dyson V8, even if it’s the same price range
+- It has more tools than the Dyson V8, even if it’s in the same price range

 Cons